lovelessjack/webpack-easy-config/README.md

-# webpack-easy-config
+# webpack-vue-config
-webpack config basic to learn
+webpack config basic to learn freedom config
+# no vue-cli
+# 0-1